Web Accessibility for People With Autism

 First, a disclaimer: I’m not an expert on this topic.
 Just some notes about something I’m exploring.

 It’s a Spectrum

 Maybe you personally know someone with ASD.
 However, if you’ve spent time with a wide variety of people with Autism, or you talk to experts in the field, then you would know that Autism is called a spectrum for a reason.
-The behaviorial and developmental disabilities of each individual with ASD could vary greatly — you could say that each individual on the spectrum experiences the disorder in a completely unique way.
-Each one is different, and each might process information different as well.
+The behaviorial and developmental disabilities (and skills) of each individual with ASD could vary greatly — you could say that each individual on the spectrum experiences the disorder in a completely unique way.
+Each one is different, and each might process information differently as well.

 Due to this variation in the way that the disorder manifests itself, this creates a unique problem space in designing the web for people on the spectrum.
 It’s completely different from visual or hearing impaired accessibility, and the solutions for accessibility are therefore less straightforward.

 Based on my research so far, it seems the best way to get started with accessibility for ASD is to have a solid base in Web Accessibility guidelines.
 It seems obvious, but following web accessibility standards is the best way to get started on the right foot.